fido-device-onboard/pri-fidoiot/component-samples/demo/README.md

 2. Complete Device Initialization (DI) by starting the FDO PRI HTTP Java Device Sample as per the steps outlined in [Device README](device/README.md).
 Delete any existing 'credential.bin' before starting the device.

 3. Complete Ownership Voucher Extension by using the API `GET /api/v1/vouchers/<serial_no>` and save the Ownership Voucher.
-Assign customer with customer Id '2' to the device.
+Assign customer with customer ID '2' to the device.
 Please refer to [FDO PRI Manufacturer REST APIs](manufacturer/README.md/#fdo-pri-manufacturer-rest-apis) for more information about assigning customer to a device.

 4. After DI and before starting Transfer Ownership Protocol 1, add the owner2 keypair in the current owner's (reseller) keystore.
 Start the FDO PRI Reseller Sample as per the steps outlined in [Reseller README](reseller/README.md).